A primer on Exponential Moving Average

 - EMA Days or Time Window

-In this example, I have defaulted start date to be the first day of the year and end date to be as current date.
-You are free to modify the parameters.
-The time window for plotting Exponential Moving Average in this example is 13 days and there are 184 trading days.
-Columns A through G are simply the data points from the web service sorted by trading date.
-Column H contains the interesting piece where we calculate the EMA.
+The default date ranges are 90 calendar days.
+You are free to modify the inputs.
+The time window for plotting Exponential Moving Average is 13 days and there are 62 trading days between these dates.
+Columns D and E are simply data points from the web service sorted by trading date.
+Column H has to do all the fun with EMA.